Absolute connectedness and classical groups: Basic notation and prerequisites

-\begin{lemma} \begin{enumerate} \item If $X$ is $n$-thick and $Y$ is $m$-thick, then $X\cap Y$ is $R(n,m)$-thick. \item The set $f^{-1}[X]$ is $n$-thick if and only if $X$ $n$-thick. \item If $Z$ is $n$-thick, then $f[Z]$ is $n$-thick. \end{enumerate} \end{lemma} \begin{proof} $(1)$ Assume that $X\cap Y$ is not $R(n,m)$-thick and take the sequence $(a_i)_{i<R(n,m)}$ witnessing this.
+\begin{lemma} \begin{enumerate} \item If $P$ is $n$-thick and $Q$ is $m$-thick, then $P\cap Q$ is $R(n,m)$-thick. \item The preimage $f^{-1}(S)$ is $n$-thick if and only if $S$ is $n$-thick. \item If $P$ is $n$-thick, then $f(P)$ is $n$-thick. \item If $H<G$ and $P$ is $n$-thick in $G$, then $H\cap P$ is $n$-thick in $H$. \end{enumerate} \end{lemma} \begin{proof} $(1)$ Assume that $X\cap Y$ is not $R(n,m)$-thick and take the sequence $(a_i)_{i<R(n,m)}$ witnessing this.
 Consider the complete graph on $R(n,m)$ vertices with the following coloring: $\{i,j\}$ is black if and only if ${a_i}^{-1}a_j\not\in X$, otherwise $\{i,j\}$ is white.
-By the Ramsey theorem either there is a clique of size $n$ with all edges being black, then $X$ is not $n$-thick, or a clique of size $m$ with white edges, then $Y$ is not $m$-thick. $(2)$ and $(3)$ are immediate. \end{proof}
+By the Ramsey theorem either there is a clique of size $n$ with all black edges, so $X$ is not $n$-thick, or a clique of size $m$ with white edges, so $Y$ is not $m$-thick. $(2)$, $(3)$ and $(4)$ are immediate. \end{proof}